Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Methodology

 If participants indicated any level of fear about receiving any of the harms, they were asked where they thought their these fears might have come from (could choose as many as apply from: Personal past experience/ Female friend's experience/ Male friend's experience/ Non-binary friend's experience/ From the media/ Public figure's experience/ Something else/ Not sure).
 Participants were also asked how, if at all, fears about receiving online harms affect their online behaviours (could choose as many as apply from: Less likely to use social media platforms in general/ Less likely to share opinions online/ Less likely to share photographs of themselves online/ Less likely to share content online in general/ Does not affect behaviour online/ Something else (please specify)/ Not sure).

 \textbf{Comfort with online participation}: Participants were asked how comfortable they are (Not at all/ Not very/ Somewhat/ Extremely) engaging with seven different online activities in both public/open settings and private/restricted settings.
 The behaviours we asked about were: Expressing political opinions online; Expressing other opinions online (e.g., opinions about the news, TV shows or music); Challenging content they see online and do not agree with; Sharing personal information online (such as name, date of birth, where they live and work, gender, religious beliefs, and so on); Sharing photos of themselves online; Sharing photos of friends and family online; Sharing photos of activities online (e.g., travelling, cooking or going out with friends).
+Items for the comfort measures were developed specifically for this study but were informed by prior work on online voice and participation \cite{OfCom2022, olson2018combating, papacharissi2015affective}.

 \textbf{Psychological impact}: Participants were asked to indicate the extent to which certain experiences online had caused them particular kinds of feelings.
 These six feelings were: Feeling sad or low; Feeling angry or frustrated; With physical symptoms (such as insomnia, headaches and stomach aches); Feeling as though their job/career had been negatively affected; Feeling as though relationships with a partner, friends or family had been negatively affected; Feeling (more) eager or keen to use social media to advocate for a specific cause, political ideology or to educate others on a specific topic (Response scales for all were: Not at all/ Not very much/ Somewhat/ Very much).
+We drew on prior research to inform the items we included \citep{Amnesty2017, stevens2021cyber}, but the set of six items used was developed specifically for this study.